 We are more of a boutique campsite.
 We keep the number of sites low and the number of people low.
 We do not allow open flame at the camp sites, but do offer a wonderful party pavilion where you can cook, meet other guests, hang out and enjoy human interaction.
 Cell phones don't work well up here!
 We are looking to bring people back to a sense of community, not the insulated, everyday life of most cell phone watchers!

 We only have 2 large group sites, camp #1 & camp #7.
-Otherwise it is one car per site.
+Otherwise it is two car max per site.
 We ask that you respect that for the other campers that are around you.

 Enjoy whitewater rafting, some great restaurants, live music or pan for gold in the nearby town of Coloma.
 Also there are 90 wineries in the area, or stay on the property enjoying the peace and quiet of our 100 acre farm.
 Great place to make home base if you want to take a day trip to Lake Tahoe also.

 - Cancellation policy: Moderate

 - On arrival: Go straight to camp

 - Minimum nights: None

 If you stayed here and have some insider info for us, let us know!